CD138 Plasma Cell Enrichment for FISH*

 The MARS® platform emerges as a new solution to these challenges.
 Its unique in-flow technology, offers unparalleled flexibility in optimizing workflows while also ensuring unmatched purity and recovery rates.

 What sets the MARS platform apart is its capability to directly isolate target cells — even those present in small starting percentages — from fresh samples, either peripheral blood or bone marrow.
-With its proprietary in-flow immuno-magnetic separation technology, the platform can well isolate CD138+ plasma cells straight from untreated bone marrow samples.
+With its in-flow immuno-magnetic separation technology, the platform can well isolate CD138+ plasma cells straight from untreated bone marrow samples.

 The MARS® platform is all about simplicity.
 Following the straightforward labeling protocol, the sample undergoes automated, seamless serial MARS® Immunomagnetic separation process.
 For the highest efficiency, the option to re-process samples through the magnetic channel to improve purity while maintaining recovery remains a significant advantage.